psychemedia/storytelling-notes/and-the-girl-played-on.md

 "Have you brought me what you found?"

 "I didn't find nothing.
 I went in the forest.
 I followed their footprints.
 I couldn't find a pond or a duck or a bush or a bee.
 All I could see was a tree.
-And on the tree, a cheeky little red apple, and..."
+And on the tree, a single little cheeky red apple, and..."

 "You *stupid* girl.
 If you wanna do something, you gotta do it yourself.
 Get out of the way".
 And off went the witch, running even swifter than thought.

 Anwen and the young man, in human form again, came to the edge of the forest.
 There was nowhere left for them to hide.
 They could sense someone coming, *hear* someone approaching.
 They came to a crossroads.
 Anwen reached into her pocket.
 There were just two leaves left.
 She took one for herself, and gave the other to the young man.

 "You go that way, and I'll go this.
 I'll see you here in a week.
 If you find your way home, don't let anyone kiss you.
-The spell you were under may not be fully broken.
+The spell you were under may not be fully broken .
 If you're kissed, you'll forget me, and all that has just happened."

-The young man ran his way, Anwen hers.
+The young man ran his way, and Anwen went hers.

 As she ran, she sensed something behind her, heard something behind her, getting closer, closer, faster than thought.
 At the last moment, Anwen dropped the leaf she was carrying on to the floor.
 Behind her, the witch, reached out to grab her... stepped on the leaf...
 In an instant, the witch was transformed into a sow.
 Chasing behind: Bag o' Bones.
 She reached the spot where Anwen was stood, with the sow.
 Bag o' Bones, breathless, stopped: looked at Anwen.
 Looked at the sow.
 And smiled.
 She licked her lips, took the sow, and started to lead it back the way she had come...

 By whatever magical sense it is that leads us home when we are lost, the young man man followed his path.
 He felt as if he recognised the hillsides and valleys, as if they had been etched into his very soul from brith.
 As the paths seemed to become more familiar, his pace increased, he started to walk faster, he started to run.

-By the time he reached the old house where he had grown up in as a child, the house where he had played in the garden and partied on the terrace, he was breathless.
+By the time he reached the old house where he had grown up in as a child, the house where he'd happily played in the garden and partied on the terrace, he was breathless.
 The old family dog heard the boy's familiar footsteps, smelled the boy's familiar smell.
 In its excitement to greet its old master, it rushed across the yard, jumped up with its paws on the young man's chest, and licked his face in a great big slobbery, doggy, [smooch]...

 The young man's father looked out of the window.
 Surely that wasn't..?
 It was...
 He ran outside, greeted and embraced his child...

 "Thank God, thank God you've returned.
-You've been gone so long.
-I was so afraid something dreadful had happened to you.
-Where have you been, oh, where have you been?"
+You've been away so long.
+I was afraid something had happened to you.
+But where have you been, what have you been doing?"

-But the young man?
-He was stopped in his tracks, dazed, confused.
+The young man pushed the older man away, now dazed, confused.

 "I?
 I'm sorry", he said.
 "Who are you?
 Where am I?
 Who am I?"

-A week had passed.
-Anwen had returned home, back to the home where she'd lived with her mother.
+But what now of Anwen?
+She had returned home, back to the home where she'd lived with her mother.
 But as she'd approached the cottage, she saw no smoke coming out from the chimney; there were no hens scratching in the yard.

-Anwen pushed open the door, saw her grandmother in the bed, in the corner, cold and still.
+Anwen pushed open the door, saw her grandmother on the bed in the corner of the room, cold and still.

 An old woman, older than the hills, who had known the girl's mother, and her grandmother's mother, and her grandmother's grandmother before her, was dressing the body of her friend.